-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment and medications.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare ~ Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 Private room in a hospital.
 Covered only when medically necessary.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Full-time nursing care in your home. √ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household. \checkmark
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. $\checkmark$ Full-time nursing care in your home. $\checkmark$ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. ~ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household. ✓

 Services not covered by Not covered under Covered only under specific Medicare any condition conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
 Routine foot care Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.
-Home-delivered meals \checkmark Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Home-delivered meals $\checkmark$ Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
 Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK surgery and other low vision aids.
+Hearing aids or exams to fit hearing aids √ Radial keratotomy, LASIK surgery and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Reversal of sterilization procedures and or non- prescription contraceptive supplies. √ Acupuncture ✓ Naturopath services (uses natural or alternative treatments). \checkmark
+Reversal of sterilization procedures and or non- prescription contraceptive supplies. ✓ Acupuncture ✓